Home Tutorials Training Consulting Books Company Contact us

 }

-1.8.
-Sending events to the IEventBroker via OSGI services
+2.11.
+Sending events to the IEventBroker via OSGi services

-The IEventBroker used in Eclipse application is based on the OSGi event admin service.
-As such you, can also use the OSGI event admin to send our events, e.g. if your want to send out events to your RCP application via another OSGi service.
+The IEventBroker used in Eclipse applications is based on the OSGi Event Admin service.
+Thus, you can also use OSGi Event Admin to send events, for example, to send events to your RCP application from another OSGi service.

-To make an event relevant for your Eclipse application, you also need to add the "org.eclipse.e4.data" in your event data which you send out.
-The following is an example for a simple OSGi service which accesses the OSGi admin and sends out and event after 5 seconds.
+To make an event relevant for your Eclipse application, add "org.eclipse.e4.data" in the event data you send out.
+The following is an example of a simple OSGi service that uses the OSGi Event Admin and sends out an event after 5 seconds.

 package com.vogella.osgi.eventadminuser;